1. What is the Disabled Drivers and Passengers with Disabilities Tax relief scheme?

 A used vehicle which was previously registered in Ireland will not be entitled to the full relief, you can only claim the residual tax contained in the value of the vehicle.

-Finally you must purchase a vehicle from a registered dealer.
+You can purchase privately or from a registered dealer.

 OC Cars & Mobility Ltd.